EmbeddedAtUM/shout/README.md

        the instructions at
        [here](http://pivotal.github.com/robolectric/eclipse-quick-start.html).

+3. Shout requires 3rd party libraries contained as symlinks or submodules in the project/contrib directory.

+   3.1 Follow the the instructions in project/contrib/README to import
+       these libraries into your Eclipse workspace

-3. To run Shout on an emulator, use an AVD with the 2.2 platform or newer.
+4. To run Shout on an emulator, use an AVD with the 2.2 platform or newer.